ZupIT/beagle-docs/content/en/article/migration-guide-analytics2.md

 ## About Analytics 2.0

-Analytics 2.0 has improved the way events can be declared in the backend and retrieved in the frontend, and more.
-It is possible now to enable *`tracking`* for actions and properties without having to map events in the backend.
+Analytics 2.0 has highly improved the control over the tracking of Beagle Events.
+These can still be mapped in the backend and retrieved from frontend but now it also possible to enable *`tracking`* for actions and its properties directly from your app without even having to map them in the backend.

 {{% alert color="success" %}}
 Now, you just need to set up a custom class in the frontend, that extends from an inner Beagle class called *`AnalycticsProvider`*.
 When creating it, you must implement some functions that will receive the events mapping them.
 Information about thes events are added in a *``record``* object that can be sent to your analytics service, such as the *Google Analytics Service*, for example.